 In 2001, Dennis Levi, OD, PhD, became the seventh dean of Berkeley Optometry.
 Research in the Levi lab currently focuses on how we perceive visual forms and patterns, and how form perception is degrade by abnormal visual experience early in life (amblyopia).

 Dr. Marvin Poston is alumnus of the year, awarded posthumously in 2019.
 A 1939 graduate of Berkeley Optometry, Dr. Poston was the first black optometrist to receive his training at Berkeley, and is nationally recognized and respected for his roles as an optometrist, legislative and optometric professional, pioneering African-American, role model for minority youth, community leader, and statesman.

 In 2021 the Wertheim Foundation pledges $50 million to Berkeley Optometry.
 The school is renamed the Herbert Wertheim School of Optometry & Vision Science.

 Period I (1907-1923): Establishing an Optometry Curriculum

-California Optometric Association establishes a committee to petition UC Regents for optometry course: George Schneider, Charles Wood, and Frederick Chinn meet with UC President Benjamin Wheeler; George Schneider also serves as the first Secretary of the Alameda County Society of Optometrists (forerunner of ACCCOS).
+California Optometric Association establishes a committee to petition UC Regents for an optometry course: George Schneider, Charles Wood, and Frederick Chinn meet with UC President Benjamin Wheeler.
+George Schneider also serves as the first Secretary of the Alameda County Society of Optometrists (forerunner of ACCCOS).

 George Schneider elected President of the California Association of Optometrists (forerunner of California Optometric Association).